jistok/avro-schema-drift/README.md

-# Spring Boot Command Line Tool to Write Compressed Avro from CSV Data
+# Handling Schema Drift (or, evolution) With Avro Data and Greenplum Database (GPDB)

 This is to support a POC focused on handling _schema drift_.
-The idea is that, over the course of loading the Avro data, the schema changes twice.
-To support this scenario, there are three different versions of the Avro schema and three compressed CSV data files.
+The idea is that, over the course of time, the Avro formatted data changes, with new fields being added.
+Avro files contain the schema for the data, so we can determine when schema changes happen if we compare the schema for each of the Avro files being processed to the current schema.
+Since the ultimate destination for this data is a table in GPDB, any time the Avro schema changes, those changes need to be made in the target table.
+This is what we seek to explore here with this demo.
+Additionally, the data transport layer we'll use will be Kafka, with each of the Avro files being loaded into a Kafka topic and consumed using _external web tables_ in GPDB.

+## Use this Spring Boot command line tool to write compressed Avro from CSV data

 The process involves building the Spring Boot app, running it against the three versions of the schema and the three CSV input files.
-Each run will create a number of Avro files, which will be used in the next part of the effort (noticing that the schema has changed and making corresponding changes to the DDL of the target table).
+Each run will create a number of Avro files, which will be used in the next part of the effort.

-## Build the Boot app

-`./mvnw clean package -DskipTests`
+* Build the app: `./mvnw clean package -DskipTests`

-## Run the app three times -- once for each version of the schema
+* Run the app once for each of the three Avro schema variants:
 ```
   for ver in {1..3}
   do
     java -jar ./target/avro-schema-drift-0.0.1-SNAPSHOT.jar \
       --schema-file ./crimes_v${ver}.avsc \
       --csv-input-file ./chicago_crimes_10k_part${ver}.csv.gz \
       --output-file /tmp/crimes_v${ver} \
       --batch-size 1000
   done
 ```

-That should yield 30 files in /tmp, each containing 1,000 entries.
-Next: figure out how we'll load these Avro files, detecting and reacting to any *schema drift* as we do that.
+This should yield 30 files in /tmp, each containing 1,000 entries.

 ## Set up Kafka and create a topic

-* Clone the "Round Trip" project: `git clone https://github.com/mgoddard-pivotal/gpdb-kafka-round-trip.git`
+* Clone the "GPDB Kafka Round Trip" project: `git clone https://github.com/mgoddard-pivotal/gpdb-kafka-round-trip.git`
 * `cd ./gpdb-kafka-round-trip/`
 * Download Kafka per instructions in this project
 * Edit `./kafka_env.sh`
 * Start up Zookeeper
 * Start up Kafka
-* Create the topic (from within the `gpdb-kafka-round-trip` directory):
+* Create the `crimes_avro` topic:
 ```
 [gpdb-kafka-round-trip]$ topic="crimes_avro"
 [gpdb-kafka-round-trip]$ partition_count=8